 - The learning process is part of the fun!

 The first and maybe biggest benefit to the Greenstalk garden is price.
 Depending on current sale discounts and if you want 4 tiers or 5 (24 or 30 pockets), you can get your Greenstalk for between $100 and $165.
 That’s quite reasonable!
 (A 3 tier tower is around $100, and you can sign up for their emails to be notified of any sales).
 Plus they just came out with the brand new “Greenstalk Leaf”—instead of 10 inch deep pockets, the Leaf has 7” deep pockets that can be stacked 7 tiers high—For a total 42 pockets that are still great for shallower rooted plants like greens, herbs, lettuce, flowers, etc. (7” and 10” layers can mix and match too!)

 Keep in mind you may want to purchase extras like a spinner or wheels, or a frost or pest protection cover.
 Good quality potting soil and some fertilizer (organic or otherwise) is a necessity.

 Unlike many DIY or ordinary container/vertical gardens, each section receives equal water at the same time.
 This combined with the slow-drip style of the central watering system prevents nutrient runoff and helps keep the soil moisture even, which is so important for plant health (as I’ve discussed in other posts).
 Liquid fertilizer can be added through the watering system, whether you choose your own or get some from their website.
 I also like that the Greenstalk comes in multiple colors: terra cotta, gray, brown, and light green.

-If you use my link and the code “EASYVEGGIES” you can get an extra $10 off your purchase of a Greenstalk garden.
+Use this link for $10 off your first purchase of a Greenstalk garden.
 Greenstalk is very much a family run company.